jespertheend/fake-imports/README.md

 );
 ```

 And then just continue running your test like usual.
-Here's what that looks
+Be sure to run it with
-like:
+`--allow-read` and `--allow-net`.
+Here's what that the full file looks like:

 ```js
 import { assertEquals } from "https://deno.land/std/testing/asserts.ts";